holmesmedia/slack-jira-plugin/README.md

       "GRANT": "http://grant.jira.server/jira/browse/",
       "DEFAULT": "https://default.jira.server/browse/"
 ***REMOVED***
-    // The first capturing group is the whole issue ID, the second group is the project name
     projects: ["REPLACE", "ME", "WITH", "YOUR", "PROJECT", "NAMES"],  // Replace these w/ a comma separated list of your project URLs., as in SOLR, LUCENE, etc.
   ***REMOVED*** //If true, than post a new message instead of updating the current message
   ***REMOVED***